-Samuel M. Luckett was born in Logan County, Kentucky, April 9, 1835.
+Samuel M. Luckett was born in Logan County, Kentucky, on April 9, 1835.
 He completed his B.A. degree at Centre College in Danville, Kentucky in 1859.
 After the Civil War, Luckett finished his course at Danville Theological Seminary and preached in Kentucky until elected to the presidency of Austin College.
-He assumed his duties January 1, 1871.
-During Luckett’s first administration, Austin College, staggering under a heavy debt and the depletion of the student body, moved to Sherman at the urging of the Synod.
+He assumed his duties on January 1, 1871.
+During Luckett’s first administration, Austin College, staggering under heavy debt and the depletion of the student body, moved to Sherman at the urging of the Synod.
 After overseeing the closing of the Huntsville campus, Luckett devoted most of his time and energy to traveling, soliciting financial support.
 Despite the severe depression gripping the nation following the Civil War, Luckett managed to considerably reduce the College’s debt.

 Rufus William Bailey

-Rufus Bailey was born in Yarmouth, Maine, April 13, 1793.
-He was educated at Dartmouth, receiving his Masters Degree in 1816.
+Rufus Bailey was born in Yarmouth, Maine, on April 13, 1793.
+He was educated at Dartmouth, receiving his Master’s Degree in 1816.
 Subsequently, he studied law with Daniel Webster, before changing directions and entering Andover Theological Seminary.
 He entered the ministry in 1818 as pastor of a Congregational Church in Connecticut and at the same time held the post of Professor of Moral Philosophy (history) in the local military academy.
-Bailey maintained an active interest in higher education, serving as trustee of Williams College in Massachusetts and the University of Vermont.
+Bailey maintained an active interest in higher education, serving as a trustee of Williams College in Massachusetts and the University of Vermont.
 It appears Bailey felt a commitment to the education of women as well as men.
 Before reaching Texas in 1854, he organized the Pittsfield Female Seminary, established the Richland Normal School in South Carolina, taught at a female school in Fayetteville, North Carolina, and founded Augusta Female Academy (now Mary Baldwin College) in Staunton, Virginia.

 Reverend Daniel Baker